DENNIS-CODES/YouTube-Page/README.md

 # YouTube-Page
-a simple YouTube page created using html and CSS while using goggle font This project was intended to solidify learning how to embed images and videos onto a website by cloning a YouTube page without scripting and responsive behaviour. while taking up the odins challenge
+a simple YouTube page created using html and CSS while using goggle font This project was intended to solidify learning how to embed images and videos onto a website by cloning a YouTube page without scripting the responsive behaviour.
+As part of the odins challenge